Summer CampSummer Camp - French Fun Activities, Register now!

 - Bilingualism at an early age enhances general cognitive development.

 - The intellectual stimulation produced by the regular use of two languages enhances potential for abstraction, symbolism, conceptualization, and problem solving.

 The benefits of this stimulation are particularly remarkable in mathematics.

-- Bilingual children score higher on the Scholastic Aptitude Test (SAT) and achieve a higher grade point average.
+- A bilingual child scores higher on the Scholastic Aptitude Test (SAT) and achieves a higher grade point average.

 - Bilingualism favors the learning process of a 3rd or 4th language.